TajimeRose/TajimeRose/README.md

 ------------------------------------------------------------------------

-## 🎨 Design & UI Tools
+## 🎨 Design & UI

-> Tools used for designing interfaces and graphics.
+Tools used for interface design and graphics.

 ```{=html}
 <p align="left">